 Manual pallet trucks are less expensive and do not require as much training to use them.
 Manual pallet trucks are intended to be pulled over level surfaces.
 They may need to be pushed on an incline.

 Electric pallet trucks can lift heavy stacks and ideal for high use applications.
 Because of the greater technical requirements, workers should be trained how to use them by experienced handlers before being allowed to operate them solo.
-Some electric pallet trucks have small riding platforms allowing the operator to travel with the load.
+Some electric pallet trucks have small riding equipment platforms allowing the operator to travel with the load.
 A co-worker should be in attendance if the load is high enough to block the operator’s vision.

 Some pallet trucks are used in specialty environments, including laboratories and clean rooms, stainless steel pallet trucks, galvanized pallet trucks resist moisture and prevent rust/corrosion.